- Fulbright Awards

 May: Preparation and Pre-Departure Information

-In weeks 2-4 Fulbright students will be joined by a group of international students to follow a three week academic, social and cultural programme based around the theme of either Irish Studies or Conflict Transformation.
+During this Fulbright students will be part of a group international students to follow a four week academic, social and cultural programme based around the theme of either Irish Studies or Conflict Transformation.

 Students will undertake a series of lectures (around 40 hours total) delivered by specialists in the discipline.
 There will be four day-long field trips: to the Antrim Coast; Derry/Londonderry; the Centre for Migration Studies Ulster American Folk Park in Omagh; and PSNI Public Order training unit in Antrim.
 Whilst in Derry/Londonderry students will visit the city Apprentice Boys of Derry and the community organised Free Derry Museum in order to examine different perspectives on the city.
 In addition, there will be half-day tours of Belfast and the Titanic quarter of the city and a visit to Stormont where students will meet politicians from all major political parties in Northern Ireland.
 Over the course of the Summer School, students will meet at least twenty people from non-academic backgrounds including politicians, police officers, community workers, people involved in conflict resolution including ex-prisoners and leaders of the main churches.